GrigorovskyA/opstest/README.md

 ## 🎉Terrampiler DSL + Terraform + Ansible 🎉

 The fun part.
-Terrampiler (literally Terraform + compiler) is a nano DSL and compiler into Terraform's format.
+Terrampiler (literally Terraform + compiler) is a nano DSL and compiler to Terraform's format.
 Terrampiler able you to describe EC2 + ALB + Route53 with nano DSL.
+After "compilation" you will get big boring Terraform script.

 ```bash
 cd terrampiler
 ```

-Describe EC2 instances you want to create in `schema.rb` like this:
+Start from describing EC2 instances in `schema.rb` you want to create:

 ```ruby
 require './compiler'